Menu

 5 stars

-When a business owner and/or operator neglects to protect visitors from hazardous conditions, property visitors may be at risk for serious injuries.
+Property visitors may risk severe injuries when a business owner and/or operator neglects to protect visitors from hazardous conditions.
 In many cases, the accidents and injuries that result from property owner negligence are entirely preventable.

 $77M Wrongful Death Settlement